lewishowles/components/src/components/messaging/step-indicator/step-indicator.md

 ### `default`

-The name of the current step.
+The label shown after the current-step text.

 ### `current-step`

 - default: `Step {{ currentStep }} of {{ stepCount }}`

-The indicator for the current step.
+The current-step text shown before the label.

 ## Props